spockframework/spock/docs/interaction_based_testing.rst

 Interaction Based Testing
 =========================

-Interaction-based testing is a testing and design technique that emerged in the Extreme Programming (XP) community in the early 2000's.
+Interaction-based testing is design and testing technique that emerged in the Extreme Programming (XP) community in the early 2000's.
 Focusing on the behavior of objects rather than their state, it explores how the object(s) under specification interact, by way of method calls, with their collaborators.